Last updated 2/6/18

 9. Upload the audio files chapter by chapter in the ACX interface, and click “I’m Done” when you are satisfied.

-Jewel Audiobooks doesn’t have a web site.
-It doesn’t have business cards.
+When I started Jewel Audiobooks, it didn’t have a web site.
+It still doesn’t have business cards.
 I imagine many of the companies profiled in the Dell ad also didn’t have those things when they started.
 I look forward to the same sort of exponential growth in my publishing empire as Dell has had in computers!

 Now that Jewel Audiobooks is a dream come true, I’m already planning the publication of my next couple of public domain titles.
 I’m also planning a follow-up contact about obtaining the audio rights to the first author in my previous search because I still would love to narrate her book.
 I think it’s another idea whose time has come!